 This Doritos Taco Casserole is a delicious twist on taco night that is ready in just 30 minutes.
 Serve with a taco topping bar for a weeknight dinner winner!

-This Doritos taco casserole combines all the taco flavors we love in an easy skillet meal.
+This taco casserole combines Tex-Mex flavors in an easy skillet meal.

 Want more Doritos recipes?
 Try Doritos Nachos, Doritos Cheese ball, and Doritos Chopped Taco Salad.